 [Name]

 In recognition of outstanding performance and exceptional dedication to [specific achievement].
-Your commitment to excellence has set a remarkable standard for others to follow.
+Your commitment to excellence has set a remarkable standard.

 Date: [Date]